meetfern/fern-mcp/README.md

 ## Download

-You can download the latest installer from the releases page:
+You can download the latest installer for MacOS from the releases page:

 https://github.com/meetfern/fern-mcp/releases

 ## Terminal Installation

-You can install Fern MCP directly from the terminal using the following command:
+Alternatively, you can run the installer from the terminal with the command:

 ```sh
 curl -fsSL https://raw.githubusercontent.com/meetfern/fern-mcp/main/scripts/install.sh | bash
 ```

-## Running the Installer
+## Features

-- Open the downloaded `.dmg`
-- Open the installer app
-- Currently the app is unsigned so it needs to be enabled via system preferences

 The installer: